ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

 As we are the first to explore the self-generated watermarking capability of language models, we build two LLM self-generated watermark datasets.
 Given the widespread utilization of question-and-answer interactions in language model services, we built the self-generated watermarks dataset based on two publicly available open-ended question-answering datasets, namely Human ChatGPT Comparison Corpus (HC3) \cite{hc3} and InstructWild (WILD) \cite{wild}.
 HC3 comprises comparison responses from both human experts and ChatGPT across diverse domains, including finance, medicine, law, and psychology.
 WILD, on the other hand, is an open QA mind strom dataset rich in varied and imaginative instructions.
-To simulate the process of a model knowledge thief querying victim language models, we sampled 4,000 instances from each of these datasets and employed our method to embed watermarks into the answers provided by the victim models\footnote{Our data and models are available at Github after publication}.
+To simulate the process of a model knowledge thief querying victim language models, we sampled 4,000 instances from each of these datasets and employed our method to embed watermarks into the answers provided by the victim models\footnote{Dataset and code are publicly available at https://github.com/amaoku/ModelShield.}.
 Then, based on the constructed watermark dataset, we set the watermark threshold for the upcoming experiments.
-As shown in the Table \ref{human dataset}, we calculate \textit{Watermark Scores} for human texts in each domain based on the union of watermark words generated on watermarked datasets.
+As shown in Table \ref{human dataset}, we calculate \textit{Watermark Scores} for human texts in each domain based on the union of watermark words generated on watermarked datasets.
 This includes analyses of human responses within HC3 and WILD, where they closely match the domain and are most likely to trigger watermark words unintentionally.
 For each dataset, we selected texts with the top 1\% \textit{Sentence Watermark Scores} to compute their \textit{Watermark Score}.
-In our experiments, we usually set threshold $\theta$ at 0.11.
+The watermark detection method and threshold used in the following experiments (with a t-test watermark threshold $\theta=0.11$ and $p < 0.05$ significance level for both the t-test and KS test) are consistent.
+We analyze the sensitivity of the threshold in \ref{sensitivity}.